simonsobs/PSpipe/project/README.rst

 projects
 ========

-This page describe the different projects we are working on in PSPipe, they are at different states of completion/documentation
+This page describes the different projects we are working on in PSPipe, they are at different states of completion/documentation

 maps2params
 ===========